The Museum at FIT is dedicated to advancing knowledge of fashion through exhibitions,

 The Education and Public Programs Department organizes and coordinates special projects and events (including lectures, symposia, etc.) to provide insightful and intriguing perspectives on the culture of fashion.
 The department is responsible for shaping and expanding the museums visibility and outreach (to the college community, the textile and fashion industries and the public).
 It coordinates museum internships and handles internal and external customer service inquires.
 The Education and Public Programs Department works closely with other Museum departments in shaping up outreach and educational events.
 It also collaborates with other departments at FIT in marketing and public relations initiatives.

-Internships in Museum Media are in one of two areas: Visual Resources or Web Presence.
-The museum photographer takes and organizes all photographs for documentation, publicity, and promotion.
-Interns are required to be proficient in Adobe Photoshop and Microsoft PowerPoint.
 The museum media department maintains the museum's web presence and online marketing initiatives, by designing websites, producing videos, maintaining a social network presence, writing a monthly newsletter, and working on other online initiatives.
-Interns may help keep information current on the website, maintain MFIT's social network presence on Facebook, Twitter, and Youtube, assist with web design projects, and update material for the Online Collections.
+Interns will assist in the activities and projects in the department of digital media.
 Interns are required to be proficient with Adobe Photoshop and/or HTML5 and CSS, and know how to navigate social network platforms.